Leslie Turnage, Attorney at Law

 • Guiding executors and administrators through their legal duties

-• Assisting with disputes over property or inheritance
+• Helping resolve disputes involving property or inheritance

-An executor is responsible for paying debts, filing court documents, and distributing property to beneficiaries.
+An executor is responsible for managing the estate during probate.
+Duties may include gathering assets, paying debts, filing court documents, and distributing property to beneficiaries.

 Guardianship